 “It is the diesel’s higher compression ratio that leads to its greater fuel efficiency.
 Because the air is compressed, the combustion temperature is higher, and the gases will expand more after combustion, applying more pressure to the piston and crankshaft.”

 The first commercial engine was built in St. Louis, Mississippi for the brewer Adolphus Busch and Busch later purchased the U.S. and Canadian licenses for manufacture and sales.

 His invention was adapted and improved and his technology today is used for marine engines, automobiles, electric power generators, factories, trains, oil drilling equipment, and mining machines.

 Death and Disappearance

-In September 29, 1913, Diesel went aboard the steamer Dresden to cross the English Channel.
-En route to London to be in the Consolidated Diesel Manufacturing meeting, he vanished.
-He went to his cabin around 10 PM after having dinner and asked to be called the following morning around 6 AM.
-During the roll call, his cabin was found to be empty and his bed not slept in; he was never seen alive again.
+In September 29, 1913, aged 55, Diesel boarded the steamer “Dresden” to cross the English Channel.
+En route to London to attend a Consolidated Diesel Manufacturing meeting, he vanished.
+It is known that he went to his cabin around 10 PM after having dinner and asked to be called the following morning around 6 AM.
+During the morning call, his cabin was found to be empty and his bed not slept in; he was never seen alive again.

-His clothing were left untouched on his unused bed and ten days later after his disappearance, crew from the Dutch boat named Coertsen chanced upon the decomposing body of a man which floated in the North Sea which is near Norway.
-The body was not brought on board because of its state, but personal items such as his pill case, pocket knife, I.D. card, and an eyeglass case was taken to help identify him.
-Eugen, the younges of Rudolf Diesel’s sons identified these personal effects as his father’s.
+Ten days later after his disappearance, crew from the Dutch boat “Coertsen” chanced upon the decomposing body of a man in the North Sea.
+Personal items such as his pill case, pocket knife, I.D. card, and an eyeglass case was taken to help identify him.
+Eugen, the youngest of Rudolf Diesel’s sons identified these personal effects as his father’s.